El Paso Violent Crimes Lawyer

 - Robbery (Texas Penal Code § 29.02): A person may be accused of this offense if they are alleged to have unlawfully taken another individual’s property and did so by causing bodily injury or threatening to cause bodily injury or death.

-- Aggravated assault (Texas Penal Code § 22.02): Charges for this offense may arise when someone causes serious bodily injury to another person, or they use or display a deadly weapon while causing injury, threatening to cause injury, or touching another individual in an offensive or provocative way.
+- Aggravated assault (Texas Penal Code § 22.02): Charges for this offense may arise when someone causes serious bodily injury to another person, or they use or displays a deadly weapon while causing injury, threatening to cause injury, or touching another individual offensively or provocatively.

 Are Violent Crimes Felonies in Texas?